kingston-hackSpace/12V_devices_with_Arduino/README.md

 Arduino pins can provide up to 5V signals, which is not enough to ***power*** a 12V device.
 However, you can still use Arduino to ***control*** a 12V device by using additional electronic components and a 12V power supply.
 More info below.

+*NOTE: Arduino **VIN pin** stands for "Voltage-IN", supporting up to 12V.
+However, this is not an output pin, it works only as an input alternative board powering pin.*

 - ⚠️ USING 5V / HIGH CURRENT DEVICES

 Although Arduino pins provide 5V signals, they can only supply about **~20 mA**.
 Many 5V devices require much more current (such as motors and LED strips).
 Connecting them directly to an Arduino pin can overheat the board or wiring and create serious electrical hazards.
 Always use an external power supply and proper switching components for high‑current loads.

-*NOTE: Arduino **VIN pin** stands for "Voltage-IN", supporting up to 12V.
-However, this is not an output pin, it works only as an input alteranative board powering pin.*

---
+---
 ## ⚠️ IMPORTANT!
 WIRE TYPE!

 If your devices draws high current, you will need thicker wires. **Talk with a technician.**